MATT ARNOLD

 BIO

-My father introduced me to BASIC programming at a young age.
-I built several computer games, graphics, and animations using an Olivetti M20 computer.
+I began developing video games with BASIC programming at a young age.
+I created computer games, graphics, and animations with an Olivetti M20 computer.
 Ever since, I've enjoyed coding, creating games, and building digital spaces.
-I'm fascinated with web technologies, video game development, and electronics.
+I'm fascinated with web technologies, video game development, and computer science.

 I have a passion for modern art and retro video game aesthetics.
-I'm a low-res pixel artist, and I enjoy creating tiny characters and objects on 8x8 or 16x16 pixel grids.
+I'm a low-res pixel artist, and I enjoy creating tiny characters, worlds, and objects.
 Some of these pixelated sprites are used in my games, but several of them just find their way into my collection of animated art.

 I began my teaching career as a special education teacher where I led the use of assistive and instructional technology.
-I earned my master's degree in educational technology and curriculum from Ball State University (BSU) where I studied the use of Python, a programming language, with elementary students to teach mathematics, specifically geometry concepts.
+I earned my master's degree in educational technology and curriculum from Ball State University (BSU) where I studied the use of the Python programming language with elementary students to teach mathematics, specifically geometry concepts.

 While working at Project Lead The Way (PLTW), I led the design and development of an online physical computing curriculum.
 As part of that project, I established an educational technology partnership with Microsoft MakeCode and the Micro:bit Educational Foundation.
 I also designed professional development and trained cohorts of licensed middle school educators in physical computing and computer science instruction.